Bogdanovic scores 22 to lead Kings past Hornets, 104-97

 SACRAMENTO, Calif.
+(AP) — The Sacramento Kings usually try to run past opponents or win games from behind the 3-point line.
+They are also learning they can triumph by playing solid defense and limiting their mistakes on offense.

-(AP) — Bogdan Bogdanovic scored 22 points, Willie Cauley-Stein had his second straight double-double with 12 points and 12 rebounds, and the Sacramento Kings beat the road-weary Charlotte Hornets 104-97 on Saturday night.
+Bogdan Bogdanovic scored 22 points, Willie Cauley-Stein had his second straight double-double with 12 points and 12 rebounds, and the Kings beat the road-weary Charlotte Hornets 104-97 on Saturday night.

+The Kings, who committed just 11 turnovers compared to 20 by Charlotte, are 7-0 this season when holding an opponent below 100 points.
+Earlier this week, Sacramento had 26 turnovers in a loss at Phoenix.

+“This was kind of a gritty win.
+We stuck together, kept competing defensively and got stops,” Kings coach Dave Joerger said.
+“A good win for us.”

-De’Aaron Fox and Buddy Hield each scored 21 points for the Kings, who improved to 10-3 against Eastern Conference teams this season.
+De’Aaron Fox and Buddy Hield each scored 21 points for the Kings, who improved to 10-3 against Eastern Conference teams.
 The Hornets fell to 2-11 against teams from the West.

 Kemba Walker had 31 points despite going 3 for 12 on 3-pointers for the Hornets, who have lost three straight and five of six.
 Charlotte is 5-15 away from home this season, and is 1-4 on a trip that ends Monday at San Antonio.